 Beach huts are the best way to stay on Agonda beach; they are right on the beach.
 Open the door and the sea is just few feet away.
 You can sleep listening to the waves crash.
 Some beach huts also have roofless bathrooms.
 It is a pleasant experience to shower under stars.
 The beach huts are constructed every year during September-October and are dismantled during May.
 There are no beach huts during monsoons due to high tides and heavy rainfall.

 We stayed at Sand Sapphire and I highly recommend it.
 Rooms were fabulous and I reserved beach facing room.
 Food was good; though not the best Goan food I ever had.
 Staff was friendly and helpful.
-The only negative I think of regarding our accommodation is that there was no enough water pressure and so shower was not of much use.
+The only negative I can think of regarding our accommodation is that there was no enough water pressure and so shower was not of much use.

 I was there during last week of November and the weather was pleasant.
 Afternoons were a little hot, though.
 It would be very hot in summers.

 We could see dolphins jump even from our shack; not clearly but a vague picture of dolphin.
 We were too lazy to go on dolphin boat trips.
-The night sky was beautiful and I was lucky to catch a glimpse of a shooting star.
+The night sky was beautiful and I was lucky to catch glimpse of a shooting star.
 The sunsets were super gorgeous and the peaceful calm beach made them more beautiful.
 We just spent evenings watching sun go down into sea, while sipping Goan port wine.
 The whole experience at Agonda was meditative.
 I totally loved that state of mind.

 Usually when in Goa, we get into the sea.
 This time, we just wanted to relax and do nothing.
 So one evening while we were just walking on the beach, for a few minutes we were tempted to get into the sea and play.
 One foreigner, whose name surprisingly is Narendra, approached us and very quickly talked us into getting into the sea.
 Within a minute, we three were in the sea.
 Just when we started enjoying the warm sea, he left us both and went away without heeding to our calls to stay back.
 I will definitely remember this tall friendly foreigner named Narendra from Delhi.